kilwizac/mcp-jobboss2-server/README.md

 # JobBOSS2 MCP Server

-A Model Context Protocol (MCP) server for integrating with the JobBOSS2 ERP API.
-This server enables AI assistants like Claude to interact with JobBOSS2 for manufacturing operations, including orders, customers, quotes, materials, and employees.
+A Model Context Protocol (MCP) server for integrating with the JobBOSS2 ERP API, built with the [FastMCP](https://github.com/punkpeye/fastmcp) framework.
+This server enables AI assistants to interact with JobBOSS2 for manufacturing operations, including orders, customers, quotes, materials, and employees.

 ## Features